DEFRA/adp-helm-library/README.md

 * Template file: `_ingress.yaml`
 * Template name: `adp-helm-library.ingress`

-A K8s `Ingress` object that can be configured for Nginx or AWS ALB (Amazon Load Balancer).
+A K8s `Ingress` object that can be configured for Nginx

 A basic Nginx `Ingress` object would involve the creation of `templates/ingress.yaml` in the parent Helm chart (e.g. `ffc-microservice`) containing: